bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 ---

-> MAIN PART OF ARTICLE IS BELOW DATABASE PRIMER SECTION… YOU CAN TELL YOU’VE GOTTEN TO THE MAIN CONTENT WHEN YOU SEE A NUMBERED LIST!
+> MAIN PART OF ARTICLE IS BELOW DATABASE PRIMER SECTION… YOU CAN TELL YOU'VE GOTTEN TO THE MAIN CONTENT WHEN YOU SEE A NUMBERED LIST!

-> IT’S ALMOST EXACTLY HALFWAY DOWN THIS PAGE
+> IT'S ALMOST EXACTLY HALFWAY DOWN THIS PAGE

 ### Database Primer: